psyomn/bcgj10/story/outline.md

   * The key to getting out is in this room.
   * [ where is the key? | why am I here? | no keyhole ]
     * [ where is the key? ]
       * I expected a bit more from you.
       * We did, after all, just go over this.
-  --* The key to your exit is... wait for it.
+      * The key to your exit is... wait for it.
-  --* In this room.
+      * In this room.
-  --* [ why am I here? ]
+    * [ why am I here? ]
-  --*
+      * Influence.
+      * Are you familiar with the Stanford Prison Experiment?
+      * [ yes | no | ... ]
+        * [ yes ]
+          * Will wonders never cease?
+        * [ no | ... ]
+          * It's the kind of thing you couldn't do today, not in the light, anyways.
+          * It's funny how recently that was.
+          * Anyway, simple experiment.
+          * Students set up a mock prison.
+          * Some students were prisoners and others were guards.
+          * The professor running the experiment put himself in as warden.
+          * In retrospect, it's fairly unsurprising how quickly it
+        * Standford Prison Experiment.
+        * Abu Ghraid.
+        * Good ole Chuck Manson's acolytes scrawling on walls in their victim's blood.
+        * Influence goes a long way.
+        * It's interesting, but it doesn't quite wash.
+        * Not every ghetto kid is a drug dealing murderer...
+        * Not every politician is a backscratching prostitute for hire...
+        * Not every abused child goes on to abuse their own child...
+        * At some point you have be responsible for the influence you receive
+        * But also for the influence you exercise.
-  --* [ no keyhole ]
+    * [ no keyhole ]
-  --* Well, that's embarrassing.
+      * Well, that's embarrassing.
 Let me fix that for you.
   * [ rewind ]
   * Well, go ahead, give me a hand.
 I'll fix that right up for you.